Skip to content

 Plan mode still makes changes: Make sure you toggled plan mode with Shift+Tab (not just asked Claude to plan).
 Check the status indicator in the REPL to confirm plan mode is active.

-Extended thinking does not improve results: Not every problem benefits from extended thinking.
-Simple file edits, formatting changes, and straightforward bug fixes do not need ultrathink.
-Reserve it for problems with multiple interacting components or subtle correctness requirements.
+Extended thinking does not improve results: Not every problem benefits from deep reasoning.
+Simple file edits, formatting changes, and straightforward bug fixes run fine at low effort.
+Raise the effort level (in /model) only for problems with multiple interacting components or subtle correctness requirements — and remember that typing “ultrathink” no longer increases the budget on its own.

 Claude misunderstands the codebase: Prime context by having Claude read the relevant files first.
 If it misunderstands, correct it with “No, look at line 45 of src/auth.ts — the token is stored in Redis, not in the session.”